 Brunei`s official name is Negara Brunei Darussalam, or “the Abode of Peace”, and already its name implies that this is not a place of a vibrant life and fun.
 Being a strictly Muslim enclave there is neither alcohol nor nightlife to be expected in Brunei.
 Religion and worship are the fundamental virtues and so peace spreads across the land.

-The country`s cultural heritage, tropical climate and its remote location on the northeast coast of Borneo make it to be a very intriguing destination.
+The country`s cultural heritage, tropical climate and its remote location on the northeast coast of Borneo make it be a very intriguing destination.
 Bordering with Malaysian Sarawak, its untouched virgin jungles teeming with fauna and flora offer some stunning national parks, great for trekking and wildlife spotting.
 And for diving enthusiasts, the Brunei coast is rich in rarely frequent underwater treasures.